fiesta/apidocs/authentication.rst

   $ curl -i https://api.fiesta.cc/hello/client
   HTTP/1.1 401 UNAUTHORIZED
-  WWW-Authenticate: Bearer realm="fiesta"
+  WWW-Authenticate: Basic realm="fiesta"
-  Content-Length: 0
+  Content-Length: 98

+  {"status": {"code": 401}, "error_description": "No client credentials", "error": "invalid_client"}

 We get a **401 UNAUTHORIZED** response: we need client auth to access the resource.
 The simplest way to use client auth is by including our